ohhsodead/FileMasta/README.md

 A database run by a community of movie lovers who are constantly uploading the links of the newly released movies as well as top classics, and of course we're open to suggestions.

-If you've got any comments, queries or suggestions for the app please just open an issue - we want to know what you've got to say!
+If you've got any comments, queries or suggestions then simply open an issue - we want to know what you've got to say!

 ## How does it work?
-It communicates with its own [API](https://github.com/invu/openplex-app/blob/master/Assets/openplex-movies-db.txt) to query movies and tv shows from the community driven database.
-Also including the [OMDb API](https://omdbapi.com) and [Popcorn Time Official API](https://popcorntime.sh).
-Capability of opening files in both Windows Media Player and VLC Player (if installed).
+It communicates with its own community driven [database](https://github.com/invu/openplex-app/blob/master/Assets/openplex-movies-db.txt) to query files.
+Also including metadata collecting from both [OMDb API](https://omdbapi.com) and [Popcorn Time Official API](https://popcorntime.sh).
+Capability of opening files in both Windows Media Player and VLC Player (if installed) and support for downloading multiple files asynchronously.

 ## Contribute
 Got some direct media URLs lying around?
 Submit them to our [core movie database](https://github.com/invu/openplex-app/blob/master/Assets/openplex-movies-db.txt)!
 It's pretty simple.
 Oh, and you can follow [this](https://help.github.com/articles/editing-files-in-another-user-s-repository/) tutorial from GitHub if you're stuck.